- Share this article on Facebook

 - Share this article on Tumblr

 Like a messed-up patron saint of pandemic-era angst, Amy Adams’ character in The Woman in the Window spends almost all her waking hours in a robe and pajamas, a glass of red rarely out of reach.
-The thriller, a neo-Gothic diversion with a strong central performance, has nothing to do with the coronavirus, but in the long and twisted year and a half since its original release date, the homebound protagonist has become that much more understandable to audiences.
+The thriller, a neo-Gothic diversion with a strong central performance, has nothing to do with the coronavirus, but in the long and twisted year and a half since its original release date was scrapped, the homebound protagonist has become that much more understandable to audiences.
 The story surrounding her is another matter.

 Based on a super-popular 2018 novel and conceived as an awards contender for Fox, the Joe Wright-directed movie was caught up in the studio’s acquisition by Disney, and subjected to rewrites and reshoots after disappointing test screenings.
 The COVID-19 shutdown caused further delays, and, in the interim, exposés have damaged the clout of producer Scott Rudin and the bright-young-thing rep of the pseudonymous author A.J.
 Finn, who apparently knows more than a thing or two about unreliable narrators.
 (Deep in the closing credits, the novelist is listed a second time, as a “special consultant.”)